zarf-dev/proposals/0033-registry-proxy/README.md

   - microk8s - works
   - talos - works, but needs to make the Zarf namespace privileged
   - k0s - almost certainly works, but I need to get PVCs working on it to test 100%
-  - k3s - tbd
+  - k3s - works
-  - RKE2 - tbd
+  - RKE2 - works
   - OpenShift - HostNetwork works, but hostPort does not.
-At least need to run `oc adm policy add-scc-to-user privileged -z default -n zarf`
+Requires `oc adm policy add-scc-to-user privileged -z default -n zarf` to allow hostNetwork to work.
 - Some CNIs may disallow host network or host port
   - flannel - works
   - calico - works